-If no safe place exists, look at the possibility of hiking out of the poor location, especially when you’re worried about safety.
+If no safe place exists, look at the possibility of hiking out of the poor location, especially when worried about safety.

 First Aid Kit Management

-Also, consider what else could be added to the first aid kit such as sunscreen or bug spray depending on your trip needs.
+Also, consider what else could be added to the first aid kit, such as sunscreen or bug spray, depending on your trip needs.

 Quick Patch & Repair Kits

-Most sleeping pads will come with patches to help seal any holes, while backpack repairs can usually be fixed with some tape temporarily or if you have them a small needle and thread.
+Most sleeping pads will come with patches to help seal any holes, while backpack repairs can usually be fixed with some tape temporarily or, if you have them, a small needle and thread.

-The key to lightening your load overall is to have items that can do more than one task for you, this is why a cooking pot is also a coffee cup and why I bring a spork to eat.
+The key to lightening your load overall is to have items that can do more than one task for you, and this is why a cooking pot is also a coffee cup and why I bring a spork to eat.

-This is why trekking pole tents are favored for shelters and are favored more by lightweight backpackers as the hiking poles can serve for balance while hiking and as the tent frame when camping.
+This is why trekking pole tents are favored for shelters and are favored more by lightweight backpackers, as the hiking poles can serve for balance while hiking and as the tent frame when camping.

 Reducing Pack Weight: UL Backpacking Equipment